andyV-323/StarHoard/README.md

 4. Tap Install unknown apps.
 5. Select the unknown app then tap the Allow from this source switch. to turn on or off .

-Download the APK file and enjoy.
+Download the StarHoard.apk file on your Android mobile phone and enjoy.

 ## Built With